ethan-dowler/cbc-spring-hill/README.md

 # cbc-spring-hill
-Website for Community Baptist Church in Spring Hill, TN
+Source code for the website of Community Baptist Church in Spring Hill, TN